s-panferov/tygen/README.md

 We all know that maintaining an open source project is a HARD work.
 Enthusiasm burns out and does not last forever (especially after you get your first 100 bug reports without a proper description and reproduction steps), but money can motivate you for years.
 And this is why I ask you to consider a donation if you're interested me to continue this work.

 <span class="badge-patreon"><a href="https://www.patreon.com/spanferov" title="Donate to this project using Patreon"><img src="https://img.shields.io/badge/patreon-donate-yellow.svg" alt="Patreon donate button" /></a></span>

+## Example output

+Just visit [tsdoc.io](http://tsdoc.io) and search for a package you're interested in.

 ## Work in progress